“Dammit! I don’t get this guy”, I said as I slammed the door. I wondered out loud to my wife if I’d made a wrong career decision.

 Let me share a simple story where I began to learn about developing a Significance Mindset, shifting to a life that matters. . .

 Juan and 200 families that live in the landfill are among the poorest of the poor in Tijuana.
-Homes were created with tarps, pallets, tin scraps and old garage doors – whatever residents could find and use to build a roof over their heads.
-The rancid odor that rose in the summer’s heat overwhelmed me but was barely noticeable to the dump’s residents.
+Homes were created with tarps, pallets, tin scraps, and old garage doors – whatever residents could find and use to build a roof over their heads.
+The rancid odor that arose in the summer’s heat overwhelmed me but was barely noticeable to the dump’s residents.